First, a bit about commercial mulches.

 Some commercial mulch manufacturers use what's termed “trash wood” for the basis of their mulch.

-This trash wood could contain CCA (chromated copper arsenate) and dyes which may leach contaminates into the soil.
+This trash wood could contain CCA (chromated copper arsenate) and dyes which may leach contaminate the soil.
 This can harm or even kill beneficial soil bacteria, insects, earthworms and sometimes even plants.

 Commercial Bagged Soils and Mulches